 Blank experiments (no plasma, no catalyst, not shown) were conducted and showed that no reaction takes place below 500 °C.

-The results of using the plasma only to oxidize the CO are shown in Figure 2.
+The results of using the plasma only to initiate oxidation of CO are shown in Figure 2.
 When the plasma was switched on, some conversion of CO to CO2 occurred instantly as depicted in the figure.

 Figure 3 represents the results of using the catalyst only.
 The sample was elevated from 15 °C/minute to 600 °C. The figure outlines that complete conversion of CO to CO2 took place at around 250 °C.